 A guiser is “in disguise” and in this project the children and young teens present themselves in their costumes and share their thoughts on why they chose to dress up as they did.

 The minds of children are fascinating as they grow and develop their sense of self and this project allows the children to also have a voice.

 The images were all taken at Halloween, just before the participants left to go out guising.
 More is planned for 2016 so check back for an expanded project soon.

 See ‘The Guisers’

 These two photos show a mother and a daughter over the space of more than 20 years.
 In 1994 I made a series of work entitled Family, the full set of images can be viewed on the website.
-The image above is from an ongoing project In This Place which catches up with the children in the original series to tell their current stories.
-More work will be posted soon.
+The image above is from an ongoing project which catches up with the children in the original series to tell their current stories.
+More work will be posted as it develops.

 This is a page from inside the book Personal Myths: Little Stories in Epilepsy that I have put together.
 It will be part of an upcoming show “Beyond Epilepsy” in the Intermedia Gallery in the CCA and part of Glasgow Science Festival.

 An image of my brain – the seat of my epileptic activity – and the cause of the misconceptions and prejudice that the book relays through the stories inside.

 Thu 9 June – Sun 19 June 2016